Bushy Run Battlefield: Park history

-The battlefield was acquired by the state and established as a state park in the 1920s.
+Bushy Run Battlefield Park was established as a state park in 1927.

 In August 2009, the state closed several PHMC museums indefinitely due to a lack of funding as part of an ongoing budget crisis.
 Bushy Run Battlefield was one of the sites set to be closed.
-With the help of the Bushy Run Battlefield Heritage Society, the site's volunteer organization, the museum has stayed open despite budget cuts.
-On May 5, 2010 the Bushy Run Battlefield Heritage Society came to an agreement with the PHMC to allow the volunteers to staff and operate the museum.
+With the help of the Bushy Run Battlefield Heritage Society, the site's volunteer organization, the museum remained open despite budget cuts.
+On May 5, 2010, the Bushy Run Battlefield Heritage Society came to an agreement with the PHMC to allow the volunteers to staff and operate the museum.